rasikasrimal/Spaced-Repetition-App/docs/dev/FRONTEND_STACK.md

 - Export named components to enable tree shaking.
 - Tests target the most critical components in Playwright; use `data-test` attributes to keep selectors stable.

+## UnderlineNav implementation notes

+- The primary navigation bar adopts a GitHub-style `UnderlineNav` pattern.
+Each tab is rendered as a `<Link>` with pseudo-element underlines that animate from the centre using Tailwind utilities (`after:scale-x-0` → `after:scale-x-100`).
+- Active routes are derived from the current pathname and surfaced through a shared `isActive` matcher that also powers the mobile select control.
+- Hover, focus, and active states reuse the accent token via CSS variables so the underline and icon colour adapt automatically across themes.
+- On screens below `md`, the tab list collapses into a Radix `Select` for accessibility parity; route changes still flow through `next/navigation` to keep client transitions intact.

 ## Build tooling

 - `next.config.mjs` – Enables SWC minification, image optimisation, and remote image allowlist.